Rainbow (TV series): History

-Although the show remained extremely popular with both children and adults, it finally came to an end on New Years' Eve 1992, when Thames Television lost the London weekday ITV franchise to Carlton Television.
-Despite this, the cast continued to make frequent TV appearances throughout 1993, guesting on numerous talk shows as well as promoting the release of the "Raynboe" dance single by Eurobop (a mix of the theme tune set to a techno dance beat) and launching a newspaper campaign for the show to be brought back on air.
+The show came to an end on New Years' Eve 1992, when Thames Television lost the London weekday ITV franchise to Carlton Television.
+Despite this, the cast continued to make TV appearances throughout 1993, guesting on talk shows as well as promoting the release of the "Raynboe" dance single by Eurobop (a mix of the theme tune set to a techno dance beat) and launching a newspaper campaign for the show to be brought back on air.

-Following the nationwide newspaper campaign to bring Rainbow back on air, a reboot of the show was announced by Tetra Films in late 1993 and debuted on Children's ITV in on 10 January 1994.
-The reboot of the show reworked the format enormously as well as replacing nearly all of the cast members.
+A reboot of the show by Tetra Films debuted on Children's ITV on 10 January 1994.
+The reboot of the show reworked the format and replaced nearly all of the cast members.
 Geoffrey's presenter role was scrapped altogether and the show instead focused on the characters of Zippy, George and Bungle, now independent of Geoffrey, running a toy shop for an unseen boss called Mr Top.
-Tetra could not afford Roy Skelton to voice Zippy as well as hiring Ronnie Le Drew to operate him, so Ronnie became Zippy’s voice, while George was operated and voiced by Craig Crane.
-Bungle's appearance was changed radically and he was now played by Richard Robinson.
+Tetra could not afford Roy Skelton to voice Zippy as well as hiring Ronnie Le Drew to operate him, so Ronnie became Zippy's voice, while George was operated and voiced by Craig Crane.
+Bungle's appearance was changed and was played by Richard Robinson.
 An additional puppet character was also introduced in the form of Cleo, a blue female rabbit voiced and operated by Gillian Robic.
-Cleo's role was unclear, with some episodes portraying her as a mere customer to the shop, others as a nosy neighbour and others as a playmate for Zippy and George.

 After the poor reception to the first reboot, Tetra Films attempted a second reboot in 1996 in association with HTV, reworking the format again into a form closer to that of the original series.
-Now titled Rainbow Days, the new show ditched the toy shop setting and brought the characters back into a house environment, and reintroduced the role of the presenter, with Dale Superville now presenting the show.
-The character of Cleo was scrapped entirely, and Bungle's role was now played by Paul Cullinan.
-Rainbow Days re-embraced the 'variety show' format of the original series, generally focusing on an educational subject and consisting of scenes with Dale educating the puppet characters about the episode's subject, interspersed with comedic exchanges between Zippy and George in a similar style to the 'Sunshine and Moony' sketches from the earliest seasons, and songs performed by the whole cast, led by Dale.
+Titled Rainbow Days, the new show ditched the toy shop setting and brought the characters back into a house environment, and reintroduced the role of the presenter, with Dale Superville now presenting the show.
+The character of Cleo was scrapped entirely, and Bungle's role was played by Paul Cullinan.
+Rainbow Days re-embraced the 'variety show' format of the original series, generally focusing on an educational subject and consisting of scenes with Dale educating the puppet characters about the episode's subject, interspersed with comedic exchanges between Zippy and George in a similar style to the 'Sunshine and Moony' sketches from the earliest series, and songs performed by the whole cast, led by Dale.

-Although Roy Skelton and Geoffrey Hayes died in 2011 and 2018 respectively, the characters of Zippy, George and Bungle still make the occasional TV appearances to the present day.